Marcin Morzycki

 Students

 - Josh Herrin.
-Worked (among other things) on superlatives, of, and fronting of degree words inside nominals (the tallest of people, so tall (of) a person).
+Worked on (among other things) on superlatives, of, and fronting of degree words inside nominals (the tallest of people, so tall (of) a person).

 - Yan Cong.
-Worked (among other things) on subjectivity in Mandarin.
+Worked on (among other things) subjectivity in Mandarin.

 MA thesis committees I’ve chaired (excluding MAs by exam):